onionpancakes/veil/README.md

 ### Why Veil vs other templating libraries?

-* Vectors are expanded to `React.createElement` calls at compile time.
+* Vectors expands directly to `React.createElement` calls.
+There is no wrapper!
-* Support for user-defined components.
+* All expansions to `React.createElement` happen at compile time.
-* Support for React components such as `Fragments` and `Contexts`.
+* Support for user-defined components and React components such as `React.Fragment`.
 * Simple as heck.
-Thin pass through to React.
+Direct pass through to `React`.
 Source is less than 200 lines.

 ## Getting started